annaturupi/Assignments-2018/Lab06.md

 <a name="Tasks61"/>

 ## Task 6.1:  How to provide your services through a REST API?
-As we have previously seen, we can have plots in Python using libraries such as matplotlib.
+As we have seen in previous lab sessions, we can have plots in Python using libraries such as matplotlib.
 However, how to provide our results through an API to consumers?

-If you want to use python to build a prototype server (of your service) and you want to provide web-based API with minimal effort, you can take advantage of the web app that we have previously developed and deployed using AWS Elastic Beanstalk.
+If you want to use Python to build a prototype server (of your service) and you want to provide web-based API with minimal effort, you can take advantage of the web app that we have previously developed and deployed using AWS Elastic Beanstalk.

 As a simplistic and quick implementation example, we are going to create a new view "chart" that will provide the service of visualizing how many e-mails we have gathered in our web app.
 Consequently, when a "client" invokes the URL *http://127.0.0.1:8000/chart*, we will provide them a chart with our results.